At a glance: Enable attribution measurement and send postbacks to partners by connecting AppsFlyer to your integrated partners.

-Regular ad networks, which consist of 99.5% of integrated ad networks, use AppsFlyer attribution links.
-Similarly for owned media attribution, which is performed by using AppsFlyer custom attribution links.
+Non-SRN ad networks, which consist of 99.5% of integrated ad networks, use AppsFlyer attribution links.
+Similarly, owned media attribution is performed by using AppsFlyer custom attribution links.

-Since correct attribution depends on the parameters on the attribution links, perform tests before you start to run a campaign with a non-SRN ad network or a custom attribution link.
+Since correct attribution depends on the parameters of the attribution links, test these links before you start to run a campaign with a non-SRN ad network or a custom attribution link.

 To test attribution links: